 - ✓ They clarify that their bovine gelatin is kosher.

 - What could be better

-- ✘ A smaller minimum order size would be good to try out the product - 90 pills is a lot.
+- ✘ A smaller minimum order size would be good to try out the product.

 Nordic Naturals Prenatal DHA packs a good amount of DHA, along with EPA which provides additional unique benefits, while simultaneously improving absoprtion of DHA [Dasilva et al.].
 Going beyond nutritional impact, Nordic Naturals have also put some effort into making this supplement easier to consume.

 Some of the highlights of Nordic Naturals Prenatal DHA:

 - 480mg DHA, 205mg EPA, and 145mg other omega-3s in triglyceride form.